RezaRahemtola/TheArt/README.md

 *Specify the Side Quest names you tried to implement in this project.
 Provide explanation / links to relevant part of the codes if possible.*

 - Side-Quest 1 - Aleph Message : Images are uploaded to IPFS through Aleph
+- Side-Quest 2 - Starton : We created a smart contract on Polygon Mumbai, and we interact with it through Starton

 ## Team & Feedbacks